ln-markets/docs.lnmarkets.com/src/step/README.md

 <img :src="$withBase('/assets/deposit_balance.png')" alt="deposit_balance">-->

-## Open a trade
+## Trade Futures

-LN Markets quotes a bid-offer (in the upper bar) and is direct counterparty to all trades.
+We quote a bid-offer (in the upper bar) and we are direct counterparty to all trades.

-The first contract we list is a CFD (Contract for Difference) on BTCUSD price with leverage up to x100.
+In the Futures section, the first contract we list is a CFD (Contract for Difference) on BTCUSD price with leverage up to x100.

 Opening a long position is at the Offer price and conversely, opening a short position is a the Bid price.